guoweier/GameHut/snake/tutorial_snake_english.md

 - `random.randint(0,((WINDOWHEIGHT//SPACESIZE)-1))*SPACESIZE` represents the y-coordiate.
 It is the same defining logic as x-coordinate.

 #### 1.3 Play game playing music
 We can also start music playing at this point.
-Here is my code:
+Here is my code:<br>
 ```
 pygame.mixer.music.play(-1,0.0)
 ```